-If the '-r' and '-o' command line options are both specified then the '-r' command line option takes precedence.
-Also, Xyce does not permit the '-r' output to overwrite the netlist file ('<netlistName>').
+If the '-r' and '-o' command line options are both specified then the '-r' command line option only applies to the output to the binary rawfile '<fileName>'.
+The '-o' command line option still applies to the other outputs, such as from '.MEASURE' lines, as described below.
+Finally, Xyce does not permit the '-r' output to overwrite the netlist file ('<netlistName>').
 Instead, the output will be placed into the file '<netlistName>.raw'.

-If '-r' output is requested for a netlist that has '.PRINT SENS' or '.PRINT HOMOTOPY' lines in it then the sensitivity and homotopy output will use the instructions given by those '.PRINT' lines.
+If '-r' output is requested for a netlist that has '.PRINT SENS' or '.PRINT HOMOTOPY' lines in it then the sensitivity and homotopy output will use the instructions given by those '.PRINT' lines (or by the '-o' command line).
 This approach was taken because those two analysis types do not support rawfile output.
 However, an attempt to re-direct the sensitivity and homotopy output, with a 'FILE=' qualifier on their '.PRINT' lines, to the same file as requested with the '-r <fileName>' command line option will be a fatal parsing error.